viewflex/ligero-docs/README.md

 ## Customization

 This package comes with a demo domain, 'Items', that provides examples of publishing a domain with both a UI controller and an API controller.
-To install the demo 'Items' domain to play around with it or use it as boilerplate for a new domain, just use the `publish` command with the `ligero` tag, run the migration, and seed the demo database table, as described below.
+To install the demo 'Items' domain to play around with it, or to use it as boilerplate for a new domain, just run the `publish` command with the `ligero` tag, run the migration, and seed the demo database table, as described below.

 Copy and rename the demo files you need and change the class names, to implement Publishers for custom domains.
 Copy and rename the resource files (views and lang), and customize as needed.